Model-free portfolio allocation in continuous-time: Allocation algorithms

 \begin{Lem}[\ito's lemma] Let $\theta\in\Theta$, then where the absolute value of the series is bounded by \end{Lem}

-\begin{proof} By Thm.~\ref{thm:exist} and (\ref{eq:ddmap}), we can apply \cite[Thm.
+\begin{proof} By Thm.~\ref{thm:exist} and (\ref{eq:ddmap}), we can apply the change of variable formula of \cite[Thm.
 5.14]{CC2} to the functional $\ln(W)$ to obtain (\ref{eq:ito}).
 Let $O(t,x_t)$ denotes the series of (\ref{eq:ito}) and $O_n:=O(t,x^n_t)$.
 Since $\ln W$ and all individual terms other than $O$ are continuouos, it follows $O$ is continuous and $O(t,x_t)=\lim_n O_n$.
 Apply a second order Taylor expansion to each individual log term of $O_n$ i.e.

 and observe that $\frac{\Delta x^n(t_i)}{x(t_i)}\frac{\Delta x^n(t_i)'}{x(t_i)}$ is positive semi-definite, we see that $|O_n|$ is bounded by (\ref{eq:ito_bound}) along $x^n$.
 Send $n\uparrow\infty$. \end{proof}